calligraffiti/cookiecutter-fountain/README.md

 We recommend installing [Curier Prime](https://quoteunquoteapps.com/courierprime/), an open SIL licensed typeface, designed by Alan Dague-Greene, specifically for screenplays.
 This is the default font `Wrap` looks for when rendering your script.

+## Included Templates
+There are a few simple templates we use when writing that are included within the `untracked` folder.
+Just copy them into your project directory if you wish to use them.
+A simple `taskell.md` outline template file and sample are included there as well.

+[Taskell](https://taskell.app/) is a simple to use command line Kanban app.

 ## Rendering Your Script

 We recommend using [Wraparound](https://wraparound.github.io/) to render your Fountain files to PDF or HTML.
 It really is the best we have tested for creating professionally formatted screenplays.
 It does not currently render out to FinalDraft, .FDX file format.
 FinalDraft does now support the import of `.fountain` files, but if you do need to export a Fountain screenplay to .FDX because the format is required by production, we recommend using a tool like [`scripttool`](https://rsdoiel.github.io/scripttool/) or [AfterWriting](https://afterwriting.com/).